Ledgerback/DGSF/daoindex/01 WorkingDraft/05 Our Response_DAO Index.md

 8. a basis for badging an organization's practices and design as embracing DAO expectations or DAO-compliant, for individuals and organizations
 9. a set of ideals for how DAOs should operate
 9. a set of ideals for how DAOs should be designed
+10. describe characteristics of a DAO %%(given OD goal?)%%

 ### Discussion